TeamHG-Memex/tensorboard_logger/README.rst

 Metrics are refreshed on switch to browser tab, and there is also a refresh button at the top right.

+Runtime overhead is large compared to what you would expect from normal logging, so you might need to throttle it: a single ``log_value`` call takes about 0.5 ms (or 0.0005 s, or 2000 operations/second).

 API
 ---